Sigmmma/c20/src/content/h1/map/readme.md

 ## Resource maps
 Resource maps provide a way for certain tags to be stored _external_ to a playable map rather than its tags being totally self-contained.
 These maps themselves are not playable and have a different [header structure](#resource-map-header), but instead contain shared tags referenced by normal map files.
 This feature was introduced with H1PC with `bitmaps.map` and `sounds.map` to store [bitmap][] and [sound][] tags respectively, and `loc.map` was added in H1CE to store [font][] and [unicode_string_list][].
 MCC H1A no longer uses `loc.map` except for backwards compatibility with maps compiled for Custom Edition.
 H1X does not use resource maps.

 When playable maps are compiled using [Tool][], any needed tags for the map which are already present in a resource map (determined by [tag path][map#resource-header-paths-offset]) will be excluded and referenced by pointer to the loaded resource map instead.
-The resource maps were created once using an internal version of Tool and were not originally intended to be modified, though [invader-resource][invader#invader-resource] and [OpenSauce][] are capable of compiling new ones.
+The resource maps were created once using an internal version of Tool and were not originally intended to be modified, though [invader-resource][] and [OpenSauce][] are capable of compiling new ones.
 Using incompatible resource maps will result in glitched textures, sounds, and text.

 Storing bitmaps and sounds in common files had the benefit of reducing the disk space needed for H1PC's maps because multiple maps are able to reference the same data rather than duplicating it.
 The other benefit is that the resource map can be swapped out with another to alter tag content without affecting the dependent maps.
 In the case of `loc.map`, the file itself contains common UI messages and prompts but varies by language of the H1CE installation.
 This means a custom map can be compiled once but still have localized messages when used in another language of the game, as opposed to compiling a version of the map for each language.